Originally posted November 12th, 2018/ Most recent update April 12th, 2019

 The best donuts in Minneapolis…or St. Paul…or the best donuts in the Twin Cities.
-I’ll have to say this was the toughest research I’ve ever had to do 😉
+Whatever works.
+The Twin Cities have such an epic food scene and thankfully, that spills over into baked goods as well!
+I’ll have to say that finding the best donut was the toughest research I’ve ever had to do 😉

 Usually, when I am looking to wreck my diet and want something sweet, donuts always come to mind first.
 And if you’re like me and say keto what?
 I’ve got you, boo!